SeanPhilippi/next-js-ecommerce-site/README.md

 ## Prisma Setup

-npx prisma init --datasource-provider sqlite
+`npx prisma init --datasource-provider sqlite`

+Create the SQLite database and the tables represented by the models `npx prisma migrate dev --name init`